Class Schedules and Catalog Background Image

 *

-Course satisfies a general education requirement on the CSU-GE or IGETC general education (GE) pattern.
-To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a GE requirement.
+Course satisfies a general education requirement on the Cal-GETC pattern.
+To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a general education requirement.
 Note: The honors version of identified GE courses also satisfy a GE requirement.

 How to Read Course Descriptions